-Excess readmissions penalty-Under the hospital readmissions reduction program, hospitals that have excess Medicare readmissions for selected conditions have their adjusted operating base payments reduced by up to 3 percent.
-In fiscal year 2023, the readmissions policy applies to five conditions (acute myocardial infarction, heart failure, chronic obstructive pulmonary disease, total hip and knee arthroplasty, and coronary artery bypass graft).
+Excess readmissions penalty-Under the Hospital Readmissions Reduction Program, hospitals that have excess Medicare readmissions for selected conditions have their adjusted operating base payments reduced by up to 3 percent.
+In fiscal year 2024, the readmissions policy applies to six conditions (acute myocardial infarction, heart failure, pneumonia, chronic obstructive pulmonary disease, total hip and knee arthroplasty, and coronary artery bypass graft).

 Value-based incentive payments-Under the value-based purchasing program, CMS redistributes a pool of dollars equal to 2 percent of adjusted operating base payments based on performance on a set of outcome, patient experience, safety, and efficiency measures.
-To account for the impact of the COVID-19 public health emergency (PHE) on quality results, CMS is applying neutral payment adjustments to all hospitals for fiscal year 2023.

-Hospital-acquired conditions penalty-Under the hospital-acquired condition reduction program, hospitals are ranked on their total rate of preventable conditions such as falls, surgical site infections, and catheter-associated urinary tract infections.
+Hospital-acquired conditions penalty-Under the Hospital-Acquired Condition Reduction Program, hospitals are ranked on their total rate of preventable conditions such as falls, surgical site infections, and catheter-associated urinary tract infections.
 The 25 percent of hospitals with the highest rates of preventable conditions generally receive a 1 percent reduction in all inpatient payments.
-However, to account for the impact of the COVID-19 PHE on quality results, CMS is not penalizing any hospitals for acquired conditions in fiscal year 2023.

-Payment rate updates
+Payment-rate updates

-CMS makes several annual updates to IPPS payment rates, including updates to the base rates, wage indexes, MS-DRG definitions and weights, and the outlier fixed-loss amount.
+CMS makes several annual updates to IPPS payment rates, including updates to the base rates, wage indexes, MS-DRG definitions and weights, and the outlier fixed loss amount.

 IPPS base rates are updated annually primarily based on the applicable market basket index and estimates of changes in productivity.
-For 2023, the operating base rate reflects an annual update of 3.8 percent.
-The update is the sum of the hospital market basket (which measures the price increase of goods and services hospitals buy to produce patient care) of 4.1 percent, less a productivity adjustment of 0.3 percentage points.10 In addition, the 2023 operating base rate is subject to a 0.5 percentage point increase required by the Medicare Access and CHIP Reauthorization Act, as well as annual budget neutrality adjustments.
-The Secretary determines the annual update to the capital payment rate based on the capital market basket and other factors.
-In 2023, the update to the capital base rate reflects an annual update of 2.5 percent. ■
+For 2024, the operating base rate reflects an annual update of 3.1 percent.
+The update is the sum of the hospital market basket (which measures the price increase of goods and services hospitals buy for patient care) of 3.3 percent, less a productivity adjustment of 0.2 percentage points.10 The Secretary determines the annual update to the capital payment rate based on the capital market basket and other factors.
+In 2024, the update to the capital base rate reflects an annual update of 3.8 percent. ■